lsprangers/lsprangers.github.io/docs/dsa/6. binary search/index.md

 The entirety of binary search is around being able to find something in $O(\log n)$ time because our data structure is sorted in some way - whether it's a Tree, a List, or the number line (integers)

-At each step of the way we shrink the search space by half because we know the data structure is sorted in some way - if we were looking for a word in the dictionary that starts with D and we randomly flipped to the letters N, we'd look to the left
+At each step of the way you shrink the search space by half because you know the data structure is sorted in some way - if you were looking for a word in the dictionary that starts with D and you randomly flipped to the letters N, we'd look to the left

 Most of the time, BSearch is "faster" because it will beat out $O(n^2)$

 Why is it $\log(n)$?
-Mostly because if there are $n$ elements, and we are constantly splitting it in half, we'll do at most $\log(n)$ searches
+Mostly because if there are $n$ elements, and you are constantly splitting it in half, we'll do at most $\log(n)$ searches
 $\log(n) = x \rarr 2^x = n$

 I guess that's just repeating the same thing twice - here's a photo: